blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 Under Materialism, Existence and Consciousness would be different, but Existence and Material would be non-different.
 And Consciousness would be an Illusion.
 That is the Opposite of Idealism.

+In a sense, while an Idealist says Existence is Consciousness, a Materialist says Existence is Material, and both say we are that.
+The only difference is that the idealist denies that the material separation is not us, while the materialist gives value to our dualistic consciousness arising from the material, while saying we are all equal as the ultimate material source.

 **Negatively:**